Students Are Learning At Horace Mann School…

 - to participate in various district and statewide competitions, such as Lego Robotics or Math Masters; and

-- to cap their elementary school experience in a with a week-long character-building field trip at Eagle Bluff Environmental Learning Center (grade 5).
+- to cap their elementary school experience with a week-long character-building field trip at Eagle Bluff Environmental Learning Center (grade 5).

 Horace Mann School also offers programs serving children after the regular school day.

 - Discovery Club is available on site and offers extended day programming before and after school for working families.

 - Teachers provide additional academic support after school two afternoons per week through the Extended Day for Learning (EDL) program.
 Busing is available for those children who need it.

 - The school has an active PTA which sponsors community-building events, such as the Spring Carnival and Family Volunteer Service night.
 These events provide families a marvelous opportunity to get to know one another and have fun together.